111100001/SWConsProject/README.md

 # SWConsProject
-project for Software Construction class which about sereash for papers about Large Language Model (LLM), for how the quality of generating code doucmentaion comparing to human manual code doucmentaion.
+project for Software Construction class
+The ability of Large Language Models LLMs of generating well-written understandable code documentation